Professionalism Policies and Procedures

 Any official documentation related to arrests or convictions must be reported to the College of Pharmacy within 2 university business days of receipt.
 The Deans Office will maintain documentation of Background Check reports and any documentation provided by the student.
 This documentation will be maintained in a file separate from the student’s academic file.

 Any student arrested or convicted for drug or alcohol related offenses may be required to seek counseling and/or educational services at the Recovering Professionals Program (RPP) and/or USC Student Health Services Counseling and Psychiatry Office .
-The student may be required to sign a release statement authorizing the College of Pharmacy Associate Dean for Student Affairs and Diversity to verify that the student has been compliant with attendance and therapy requirements developed by the case manager.
+The student may be required to sign a release statement authorizing the College of Pharmacy Associate Dean for Student Affairs to verify that the student has been compliant with attendance and therapy requirements developed by the case manager.
 If a student is required to perform random drug screening(s), then the student must report a copy of the results to the College of Pharmacy within 72 hours of receipt.
 Any expense incurred for the drug screenings will be the responsibility of the student.

 If a student’s pharmacy intern certificate is suspended, revoked, or voluntarily surrendered, the student may be suspended from the College of Pharmacy immediately